-(c) Relations between landscape terms:
+(c) Subcategorisation:

-• What is the relation between landscape terms?
-Do landscape categories display subcategorization, i.e. is the landscape lexicon hierarchical, for example?
+• Do landscape categories display subcategorisation, i.e., is the landscape lexicon hierarchical?
 If so, which is the linguistic evidence for such hierarchy?
 Describe the referential details of any such subcategories.
-Is it possible to distinguish several levels of categorization?
-Is there an over-arching term which incorporates all other categories, corresponding to e.g. 'land', 'landscape' or the like?
-What strategies does your language use to create partonymic ('part-of') and taxonomic ('kind-of') relationships within the landscape lexicon, if any?
+Is it possible to distinguish several levels of categorisation?
+What strategies does your language use to create partonymic and taxonomic relationships within the landscape lexicon, if any?
 Is metaphor employed, for example (cf. English 'river mouth', 'foot hills')?
 If so, from which domains are metaphors drawn (body, kinship etc.)?